Today's Liturgical colour is purple Monday of the 3rd Week of Advent

 Preached at: The Jesuit Institute in the Archdiocese of Johannesburg, South Africa.

-5 min (826 words)
+5 min (976 words)

 Today’s message is essentially about how God’s authority does not force us but invites us to be led.

-That longing to be guided shapes the prayer of today’s psalm where we hear, Lord, make me know your ways.
+That longing to be guided shapes the prayer of today’s psalm: “Lord, make me know your ways.
 Teach me your paths.
-Lead me in your truth.
+Lead me in your truth.”
 This is not the prayer of someone who has everything sorted out.
 It is the prayer of someone willing to learn.
-In the Bible, to know a way means to walk it, not just understand it.
+In Scripture, to know a way is not just to understand it, but to walk it.
 The psalm also asks God to remember mercy and to forget sin.
-It is a prayer of trust.
 Teach me again.
 Lead me again.
+It is a prayer shaped by humility, not control.

 The Gospel from Matthew brings us into the Temple, the centre of religious life.
-Jesus is challenged by the chief priests and elders.
-By what authority are you doing these things?
-They are not asking out of curiosity.
+Jesus has just overturned the tables, disrupted business as usual, and now he is teaching.
+The chief priests and elders approach him with a sharp question: “By what authority are you doing these things?”
+They are not asking because they want to learn.
 They are defending their position.
-Authority, for them, means control, permission, and status.
+For them, authority means control, permission, and protection of status.

-Here Advent speaks directly to us.
-The question is not whether Jesus has authority.
-The question is whether we will let his authority shape our lives.
 In the Spiritual Exercises, Ignatius invites us to place ourselves inside the Gospel scene.
 Imagine standing in the Temple.
-Hear the question being asked of you.
-By what authority do you live?
-What guides your choices?
+Hear the question being asked of you: “By what authority do you live?”
+What really guides your decisions?
 Fear of loss?
 Desire for approval?
 Habit and comfort?
-Or the quiet light of God’s call?
+Or the quiet light of God’s call, shining like a star in the night?

 This Gospel also presses on our shared life.
-When injustice is explained away, when the poor are asked to wait while others prosper, when young people feel invisible, the Church is asked again.
-By what authority do you speak?
+When injustice is explained away, when the poor are asked to wait while others prosper, when young people feel unseen and unheard, the Church is asked again: “By what authority do you speak?”
 Our answer cannot be clever.
 It must be lived.
 God’s authority always bends towards mercy, dignity, and care for those pushed aside.

 Advent does not end with everything resolved.
 It ends with a star still shining and a path still open.
 God is near.
 God is guiding.
 God is patient.